 16. Recent developments

 Recently, Japan has repeatedly conveyed its basic position to North Korea.
-For example, at the reception of the opening ceremony of the Pyeongchang Olympic Winter Games hosted by President Moon Jae-in of the ROK in February 2018, Prime Minister Abe brought up the abductions, nuclear and missile issues and conveyed Japan's basic position to Kim Yong Nam, the President of the Presidium of the Supreme People's Assembly of North Korea.
-In particular, Prime Minister Abe strongly urged North Korea to resolve the abductions issue, including thereturn of all abductees to Japan.
+For example, at the reception of the opening ceremony of the Pyeongchang Olympic Winter Games hosted by President Moon Jae-In of the ROK in February 2018, then Prime Minister ABE brought up the abductions, nuclear and missile issues and conveyed Japan’s basic position to Kim Yong-Nam, then People’s Assembly of North Korea.
+In particular, then Prime Minister ABE strongly urged North Korea to resolve the abductions issue, including the return of all abductees to Japan.
 In addition, based on the request from then Prime Minister ABE, President Trump of the United States raised the abductions issue directly with Kim Jong-Un, Chairman of the State Affairs Commission, at the U.S.-North Korea summit meetings held in June 2018 and February 2019 (details to follow).